lightster/hodor/BRAINSTORM.md

     - Is it possible for the job to successfully complete and be moved out of pending jobs but fail to be scheduled for the next run time?
 How do we handle these failures?

+ - Things to consider:
+    - Should a job's next run time be an interval based on the start time or end time of the previous job?
+Ideas:
+       - If there is a base time, all next run times should be an interval based on that time.
+So once a job finishes, the next run time would be the next available time that is a multiple of the defined interval plus the base start time.
+       - If there is not a base time, all next run times should be the most recent completion time plus the interval.
+Using the start time instead would potentially cause problems since a job could take 5 hours to run and be ran at an interval of 1 hour, which would mean the job would be scheduled to immediately re-run.